 Broaden your horizons – Find networks and multidisciplinary collaborations to expose new ways to grow and deliver.

-The program has gotten excellent feedback from the last cohorts’ participants, with overall feedback between 5,2 and 5,6/6.
+The program got excellent feedback from the last cohorts’ participants, with overall feedback of 5.6/6.
+The Net Promoter Score is 89.

 “Joining the Business of Culture program has been a life-changing experience in many ways.
 The self-development journey highlighted some of the issues that prevent me from performing at my fullest potential.
 Addressing these issues has empowered me as a leader and strengthened my sense of direction and leadership ability.
 The content of the program has been highly relevant.
 It has also provided valuable insights on how to strengthen strategic relations and stay societally relevant.”